tryvey/jt-design-folio-v1/public/content/case-studies/open-universities-australia.md

   <source src="/images/case-studies/ou/OU-DarktoLightMode.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>
-*The Dark Mode implementation exemplifies smart system thinking—designers can simply drag components between light and dark frames, and the components intelligently update their appearance.
-This level of automation reduces errors and speeds up design workflows considerably.*
+**The Dark Mode implementation exemplifies smart system thinking—designers can simply drag components between light and dark frames, and the components intelligently update their appearance.
+This level of automation reduces errors and speeds up design workflows considerably.**

+--zero--

 - Our partnership with the engineering team was crucial.
 We didn't just hand over designs; we collaborated closely to ensure seamless implementation in their React and Storybook environment.
 This collaborative approach, which I've refined over my years at Purple, prevents the all-too-common disconnect between design and development.